 MOST PROFITABLE USE - In the final analysis, a determination must be made as to which feasible use is the highest and best use of the parcel as if vacant.
-Based on the current demand for commercial space, coupled with the limited number of potential sites with Dan Avenue frontage, my opinion is that if the site were vacant and available, the highest and best use would be for commercial development.
-Subject property was annexed into the city under R-1 (single family residential) zoning.
-Property needs to be rezoned to commercial.
-Considering the amount of commercial businesses along Dan Ave, this is not anticipated to be a problem.
-This appraisal is based on an EXTRAORDINARY ASSUMPTION that property can be and will be rezoned to commercial.
-All property in the subject's market area, along Dan Avenue, is operated as commercial.
-This would not be 'spot' zoning.
-This property was annexed into the city as R-1 (residential), which is the standard approach to Jonesboro annexation.
-Owners were asked to request rezoning.
-Some did and received the zoning change, others did not (such as subject property).
-It was owned by the Craighead Rural Water Association at that time.
+Based on the current demand for commercial space, coupled with the limited number of potential sites with Highland Drive frontage, my opinion is that if the 1.10 acre site were vacant and available, the highest and best use would be for commercial development.
+The remaining acreage would have a highest and best use for industrial development.
+This is assuming an EXTRAORDINARY ASSUMPTION that the front 1.10 acre could and would be rezoned to commercial.
+Based on the surrounding properties that front on Highland Drive, this is not an unreasonable assumption.